Windows 10 Subscription Activation

 - Inherited Activation: Description of a new feature available in Windows 10, version 1803 and later.

 - The evolution of Windows 10 deployment: A short history of Windows deployment.

-- Requirements: Prerequisites to use the Windows 10 Enterprise subscription model.
+- Requirements: Prerequisites to use the Windows 10 Subscription Activation model.

-- Benefits: Advantages of Windows 10 Enterprise + subscription-based licensing.
+- Benefits: Advantages of Windows 10 subscription-based licensing.

 - How it works: A summary of the subscription-based licensing option.

 - Virtual Desktop Access (VDA): Enable Windows 10 Subscription Activation for VMs in the cloud.